ascavis/promo/storyboard.md

   improvised nature of the text.
 - Storyboard uses lots of (hopefully) publically available imagery/video footage that has to be obtained.
+- The website is still missing the page 'More about astroids' - maybe we can coordinate with the science here.

 # Storyboard